 - Deep Cut – Rinse with warm water and take an over-the-counter pain reliever if necessary.
 Press gauze to the cut to stem the bleeding.
 Come directly to our office.

 An Emergency Dentist You Can Rely On!

-At The Steel Creek Dentist, we understand that emergencies are not planned.
+At The Steele Creek Dentist, we understand that emergencies are not planned.
 Our goal is to be ready to help as soon as possible.
 Don’t put off emergency dental care.
 Come see us today!